 To avoid any potential trademark violation, some startups cleverly create funky names such as Tinder, Yik Yak, Flickr, Tumblr, Etsy, Twitter, Sumome, just to name a few.

 Reality: It’s important to involve Legal to run a global search to make sure that the name doesn’t violate trademark infringement.

-Check out naming rules from these three links.
+Check out the naming rules from this link.

 Create a Branding Guide